Sohaibkhan100/test_task/README.md

 # Country Search App

-A Flutter application to search for countries dynamically using the REST Countries API.
-The app features real-time search suggestions, error handling, and a user-friendly UI.
+A Flutter application to search for countries dynamically using the REST Countries API and a user-friendly UI.

 ---